 I am interested in developing a holistic approach to outbreak data analysis, with a strong focus on emergency outbreak response context, in which analytics directly inform public health decision making.
 Beyond infectious disease modelling techniques used in academia, I focus on the development of operational analysis tools, including reproducible and auditable data cleaning, interactive data visualisation tools, and automated report generation systems.
 On a more theoretical side, I am also interested in the estimation of key delay distributions (e.g. incubation period, serial interval distribution), and in robust estimations of transmissibility and the use of branching processes for short term incidence forecasting.

 I regularly deploy to outbreak responses in the field, or close to it.
-In 2019, I will have spent a total of 6 months in North Kivu, DRC, for the response to the Ebola outbreak.
+In 2019, I spent a total of 6 months in North Kivu, DRC, for the response to the Ebola outbreak.
 I set up the analytics pipelines used first in Béni, then in Goma for informing the leadership of the response on various aspects of the outbreak in real time.
-Since February 2020, I have been working full-time on COVID-19, setting up data pipelines for the CMMID group at LSHTM, and developing statistical approaches for informing the response in the UK alongside many other members of SPI-M.
+From February 2020 to late 2021, I was working full-time on COVID-19, setting up data pipelines for the CMMID group at LSHTM, developing statistical approaches for informing the response in the UK alongside many other members of SPI-M, as well as for the COVID-19 analytics team at the WHO.

 Evidence synthesis approaches for epidemics analysis